 Any immutable object in java is thread safety.
 Because they are unchangeable once they are created.
 Any type of thread can’t change the content of immutable object.
 This applies to objects of String class also.
 Of the StringBuffer and StringBuilder objects, only StringBuffer objects are thread safety.
 All necessary methods in StringBuffer class are synchronized so that only one thread can enter into it’s object at any point of time.
 Where as StringBuilder objects are not thread safety.

+Performance :

+Because of thread safety property of String and StringBuffer classes, they reduces the performance of multithreaded applications.
+Because, multiple threads can’t enter into objects of these classes simultaneously.
+One thread has to wait until another thread is finished with them.
+But, you will not find performance problems if you use StringBuilder class.
+Becuase, multiple threads can enter into objects of this class.
+But, be aware that StringBuilder is not thread safety.

 equals() and hashCode() Methods :

 In StringBuffer and StringBuilder classes, equals() and hashCode methods are not overrided.
 Where as in String class they are overrided.